dseguy/php-error-messages/messages/multiple-access-type-modifiers-are-not-allowed.rst

 This message applies to private, protected and public options.

+This message appears when compiling PHP 8.4+ code, with asymmetric visibility, against PHP 8.3 or older.
+In that case, ``protected(set)`` is not recognized as a token, and only the ``protected`` part is used, leading to the error.

 There are similar messages for multiple readonly, or multiple static.

 Example